DevEddi/change_function_declaration_jupyter/README.md

 - Find all references to the old method declaration and update them with the new call.
 - Test.

-Para visualizar o código da refatoração você deve clicar na aba de branches, uma branch está sem refatoração a ou está com refatoração.

-To view the refactoring code you must click on the branches tab, a branch is not refactored or is refactored.

 ## Tools
 ### pytest